Aquatic Warblers in the swamps of Charente-Maritime, France

-> For two years, we have spent several days each August photographing aquatic warblers in Charente-Maritime.
+For two years, I have spent several days each August photographing aquatic warblers in Charente-Maritime.
 It is difficult to get good pictures of them for a number of reasons.
 First, there are not very many birds to begin with.
 The probability of even seeing one is quite low.
 Second, there is no way to be sure exactly when the birds will arrive.
-We know that migration starts in August, but it is impossible to determine the exact date.
+I know that migration starts in August, but it is impossible to determine the exact date.
 Third, the marshes where they stay are very large, making it easy to miss the birds completely.
 Last, the weather has to be absolutely perfect.
-Every day, we consult weather sites to see if we will be able to take photos.
+Every day, I consult weather sites to see if I will be able to take photos.
 For example, it is impossible to take good pictures if the day is too windy.

 I use blinds to photograph this species, because they are very shy birds.
 Photographing them takes time and patience.
 Sometimes, I do not see any for several days.
 I have to wait until the migrating birds move into the area of the marshes where I am waiting.